rktect/HyperVStatusMonitor/ReadMe.md

 		To:
 		$json = Measure-VMReplication -ComputerName {primary-server-name} | ConvertTo-Json -Compress

 	You can test this script by running it with appropriate permissions in Powershell.
 In your Powershell test, you will see the Response data which shows a 200-OK status if it submitted successfully.
-Under "Content", you will see "ok-{number of VMs checked}-{number of problems found}" to tell you what was processed and the outcome of the status condition logic.
+Under "Content", you will see "Host ok. {x} VMs checked. {y} problems found." to tell you what was processed and the outcome of the status condition logic.
 7. Set the script to run on an interval using Task Scheduler > Add a new task.

 	You can open Task Scheduler on a remote machine by right-clicking Task Scheduler (local) and select "Connect to a remote computer".
 If you have problems with connecting, it is likely your firewall preventing it - try running this in Powershell: